Critical literacy: History

 Critical literacy practices grew out of the social justice pedagogy of Brazilian educator and theorist Paulo Freire, described in his 1967 Education as the Practice of Freedom and his 1968 Pedagogy of the Oppressed.
 Freirean critical literacy is conceived as a means of empowering populations against oppression and coercion, frequently seen as enacted by corporations or governments.
 Freirean critical literacy starts with the desire to balance social inequities and address societal problems caused by abuse of power – it is an analysis with an agenda.
 It proceeds from this philosophical basis to examine, analyze, and deconstruct texts.

 Critical literacy was later established more prominently with Donaldo Macedo in 1987.
 In his 1968 book, Pedagogy of the Oppressed, Paulo Freire writes that individuals who are oppressed by those in positions of power are initially afraid to have freedom since they have internalized the rules of their oppressors and the consequences of not abiding by these rules.
 Thus, despite their internal desire for freedom, they continue to live in what Freire calls the "fear of freedom", following a pre-set prescription of behaviors that meet their oppressors' approval.
 In order to understand the actual nature of their oppression, Freire states that their education must teach them to understand that their reality can be changed and with it, their oppression.

 This perspective is reflected in the works of Peter McLaren, Henry Giroux, and Jean Anyon, among many others.
 The Freirean perspective on critical literacy is strongly represented in critical pedagogy.

-Critical pedagogy seeks to oppression by changing the way schools teach.
+Critical pedagogy seeks to fight oppression by changing the way schools teach.
 From this emerges critical literacy, which states that by working to comprehend the way in which texts are written and presented, one may understand the political, social, and economic environments in which the text was formed as well as be able to identify hidden ideologies within such texts.

 Other philosophical approaches to critical literacy, while sharing many of the ideas of Neo-Marxist/Freirean critical literacy, may be viewed as a less overtly politicized expansion on these ideas.
 Critical literacy helps teachers as well as students to explore the relationship between theoretical framework and its practical implications.